QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    P2 (V1); -- Calls (3)
 ```

-This may lead to situation with multiple parameters where there are several
+This may lead to situations with multiple parameters where there are several
 options.
 This would lead to a compiler errror.

 ```Ada